Dusty Springfield: Personal life

 Many other people say I'm bent and I've heard it so many times that I've almost learned to accept it ...
 I know I'm perfectly as capable of being swayed by a girl as by a boy.
 More and more people feel that way and I don't see why I shouldn't.

 By the standards of 1970, that was a bold statement.
 Three years later, she told Chris Van Ness of the Los Angeles Free Press:

 People are people ...
 I basically want to be straight ...
 I go from men to women, I don't give a shit.
 The catchphrase is: I can't love a man.
 Now, that's my hang-up.
 To love, to go to bed, fantastic but to love a man is my prime ambition ...
 They frighten me.

 In the 1970s and 1980s, Springfield became involved in several romantic relationships with women in Canada and the United States that were not kept secret from the gay and lesbian community.
 From 1972 to 1978, she had an "off and on" domestic relationship with Faye Harris, an American photojournalist.
 In 1981, Springfield had a six-month relationship with singer-musician Carole Pope of the rock band Rough Trade.
-During periods of psychological and professional instability, Springfield's involvement in some intimate relationships, influenced by addiction, resulted in episodes of personal injury.

-She met an American actress, Teda Bracci, at an Alcoholics Anonymous meeting in 1982 and they moved in together in April 1983.
-Seven months later they exchanged vows at a wedding ceremony, which was not recognised under California law of the time.
-The pair had a "tempestuous" relationship which led to an altercation with both hospitalised.
+Springfield met an American actress, Teda Bracci, at an Alcoholics Anonymous meeting in 1982 and they moved in together in April 1983.
+Seven months later, they exchanged vows at a wedding ceremony, which was not recognised under California law of the time.
+The pair had a "tempestuous" relationship, which led to an altercation with both ending up in hospital.
 Bracci hit Springfield in the mouth with a saucepan and knocked out her teeth, necessitating plastic surgery.
-The pair separated within two years.
+They separated within two years.

-Death
+Illness and death

 In January 1994, while recording her album, A Very Fine Love, in Nashville, Springfield began to feel ill.
 When she returned to England a few months later, her physicians diagnosed her with breast cancer.
-She received months of chemotherapy and radiation treatment, and the cancer was found to be in remission.
+She received extensive chemotherapy and radiation treatment, and the cancer was found to be in remission.
 In 1995, in apparent good health, she set about to promote the album, which was released that year.

-By mid-1996, the cancer had returned, and despite vigorous treatments, Springfield died on 2 March 1999, aged 59, in Henley-on-Thames, Oxfordshire.
+By the summer of 1996, the cancer had returned, and despite further treatment for almost three more years, Springfield died on 2 March 1999, aged 59, in Henley-on-Thames, Oxfordshire.

 Springfield's funeral service was attended by hundreds of fans and people from the music business, including Elvis Costello, Lulu, and the Pet Shop Boys.
 It was held at the Anglican St Mary the Virgin church in Henley-on-Thames.
 A marker dedicated to her memory was placed in the church graveyard.
 In accordance with Springfield's wishes, she was cremated and some of her ashes were buried at Henley, while the rest were scattered by her brother, Tom Springfield, at the Cliffs of Moher in Ireland.